dymitar/adapt-article-reveal/README.md

 To set up article reveal with the standard configuration use the JSON provided in the example.json file

-Configuration options are explained below the example JSON.
+Configuration options are explained below the example JSON. "_articleReveal" object is added to each required article object in article.json

 ```